NeuraiProject/neurai-webwallet/ESP32_README.md

 - **Library**: CryptoJS (same used for local storage in the wallet)
 - **Key derivation**: Your PIN is used directly as the encryption key
 - **Process**:
-  1. When saving: `Plaintext mnemonic → AES encrypt with PIN → Store encrypted data on ESP32`
+   1. When saving: `BIP39 entropy (hex) → AES encrypt with PIN → Store encrypted data on ESP32`
-  2. When loading: `Read encrypted data from ESP32 → AES decrypt with PIN → Plaintext mnemonic`
+   2. When loading: `Read encrypted data from ESP32 → AES decrypt with PIN → Entropy (hex) → Reconstruct mnemonic`
 - **Security level**: The encryption strength depends on your PIN complexity

 ## References